GeorgeWebDevCy/gn-tsiartas-spin-to-win/README.md

 ## Release notes

+### 1.4.12
+- Always expose an empty front-end configuration so the public script can bootstrap without console warnings on pages that omit the shortcode.
+- Bump the plugin metadata to version 1.4.12 for this stability release.

 ### 1.4.11
 - Authenticate GitHub update checks using tokens sourced from constants, environment variables, or filters to prevent 403 errors.
 - Bump the plugin metadata to version 1.4.11 for this reliability release.